 Quebec City in winter is an absolute fairytale.
 Walking through the city was like living inside of a snowglobe, with quaint stone buildings, charming cobblestone streets, and even its own castle – all of which look especially spectacular covered in a layer of fresh snow.

-I had the opportunity to spend 2 days in Quebec City (along with Montreal) in December, and the city really becomes extra magical, with authentic Christmas markets (just like the ones in Munich and Prague), festive storefronts, and twinkling lights that hang above its streets.
+I had the opportunity to spend 2 days in Quebec City (along with Montreal) in December.
+Quebec City during the Christmas season is extra magical, with authentic Christmas markets (just like the ones in Munich), festive storefronts, and twinkling lights that hang above its streets.

 Quebec City came onto my radar when I had to cancel (yet another) Europe trip (thanks to you-know-what).
 I’d intended to visit the Christmas markets, and was looking for an alternative when I started reading about how incredible winter in Quebec City is (as is Montreal).